Walabot-Projects/Walabot-PeopleCounter/README.md

 3. Attach the Walabot to the center of your door header (explained below).
 4. Run `PeopleCounter.py` and follow the instructions.

-**IMPORTANT NOTE:** Current Walabot settings are for vMaker3 and Raspberry Pi 3.
+**IMPORTANT NOTE:** Current Walabot settings are for the Walabot Starter and Raspberry Pi 3.

 #### Configure the Raspberry Pi